-It’s Sunday _ twentieth of May, _ sunny day here in Sydney.
+It’s Sunday _ twenty-second of March, _ sunny day here in Sydney.
 I am going to make _ omelette with ham and avocado for my lunch and _ nice cup of black coffee.

 - the, an, a, a

 - the, a, a, an

 The two articles in English are a/an and the.

 The word a (which becomes an when the next word begins with a vowel (a, e, i, o, u) is called the indefinite article because the noun it goes with is indefinite or general.

 The word the is known as the definite article and indicates a specific thing.